Hexality/osu-ruleset-installer/README.md

+# Yes, while this has all capacity to work on every single computer, it isn't what actually happens so keep in mind, if it doesn't work on your computer, please leave a issue showing the error so this way I can help fixing this messy shit of code that I made.

-# Welcome to my codegore, here you'll have a shit coded but working installer and updater for all rulesets mentioned bellow.
+## Welcome to my codegore, here you'll have a shit coded but working installer and updater for all rulesets mentioned bellow.
-# Instructions, please read carefully.
+## Instructions, please read carefully.

 _Warn: some people may have problems with .NET and GIT enviroments, If that happens, pls run the script as Admin._